ShannonChenCHN/ASwiftTour/README.md

 This list is intended for consolidating the content of *The Swift Programming Language(3.1)* and forming a sturctured understanding of Swift.

+The Playgrounds related to the book is [here](https://github.com/ShannonChenCHN/ASwiftTour/tree/master/Playgrounds/TheSwiftProgrammingLanguage).

 ## Contents
 - [The Basics](#the-basics)
 - [Basic Operators](#basic-operators)